josmonver/Expenses/README.md

 # Expenses
 Rest api for manage personal expenses.
-It is based on CQRS
+It is based on CQRS using MediatR library from Jimmy Bogard (@jbogard)